James Abankwah

-James Bright Adusei Abankwah (born 16 January 2004) is an Irish professional footballer who plays as a defender for Serie A club Udinese, having joined in January 2022 from League of Ireland Premier Division club St Patrick's Athletic, the club where he started his career.
+James Bright Adusei Abankwah (born 16 January 2004) is an Irish professional footballer who plays as a defender for EFL Championship club Watford, on loan from Serie A club Udinese.
+Abankwah is a product of St Patrick's Athletic's youth academy.

 Club career

 Early career

 Abankwah was born in Waterford, where he lived with his family before moving to Celbridge, then to Lucan before moving to Letterkenny where he began playing football with local side Letterkenny Rovers in 2011.
 He later moved to Longford with his family, where he played for local club Melview FC, where he also represented Longford at the prestigious Kennedy Cup youth tournament at Under-14 level in 2016, before the family moved again, returning to Lucan in Ireland's capital, Dublin.
-While still living in Longford, Abankwah signed for top Dublin schoolboy club Cherry Orchard, travelling to Dublin training by lifts from his parents and occasionally by bus, aged 12.
+While still living in Longford, Abankwah signed for top Dublin schoolboy club Cherry Orchard, travelling to Dublin training by lifts from his parents and also by bus, aged 12.
 It was there where his performances attracted the interest of scouts from local League of Ireland club St Patrick's Athletic who signed Abankwah for their Under-15 team in January 2019, aged 14.
 On 24 October 2019, Abankwah was part of the side that won the Under-15 League of Ireland title, as they defeated rivals Shamrock Rovers 2–1 at Tallaght Stadium to claim the trophy.
 A month later they defeated the same opposition in the Under-15 Cup final on penalties at Richmond Park to win the double.
 In 2020, he was promoted straight to the Under-19 team, three years above his age group, where on 22 December 2020, he was part of the team that won the League of Ireland U19 Division Final, beating rivals Bohemians 2–1 after extra time at the UCD Bowl to secure a UEFA Youth League spot for the club.

 St Patrick's Athletic

 2021 season

 On 7 July 2021, Abankwah signed his first professional contract at League of Ireland Premier Division side St Patrick's Athletic, having impressed for the club's academy teams.
-He made his senior debut just 2 days later aged just 17 when he came off the bench for Alfie Lewis in the 62nd minute of a 1–0 win over Derry City.
+He made his senior debut just two days later aged just 17 when he came off the bench for Alfie Lewis in the 62nd minute of a 1–0 win over Derry City.
 His first start for the club was on 3 September 2021, a 3–2 win over Longford Town.
 On 28 November 2021, he became the youngest ever player to appear in an FAI Cup Final at 17 years old when he replaced Paddy Barrett in the 80th minute of the 2021 FAI Cup Final, as his side defeated rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.
 He made a total of 13 appearances in all competitions during the 2021 season, his first in senior football.